mulesoft/data-weave-tutorial/8 - Working with Objects/8.1 - filterObject/description.md

 What happened?

-### (Ch) Why wasn’t the output {"age": 34}?
-Hint: are there differences between the Key, k, and the String “age” in k == "age"?
+- (Ch) Why wasn’t the output `{"age": 34}`?
+Hint: are there differences between the key and the String "age" in key == "age"?

 All Object keys in DataWeave are of type Key, regardless of how the Object keys are created.
 The == operator tests if two values are equal, and part of that means checking that two values are the same type.
-This is why k == "age" returned false for every key:value pair in the input Object, Key == String is always false.
+This is why key == "age" returned false for every key:value pair in the input Object, Key == String is always false.
 How do you deal with this?
 There are three ways, you can:

-cast the Key to a String with k as String == "age", cast the String to a Key with k == "age" as Key, or, use the “similar to” operator, ~= instead of the “equal to” operator.
+1. cast the Key to a String with `key as String == "age"`,
+2. cast the String to a Key with `key == "age" as Key`, or,
+3. use the "similar to" operator, ~= instead of the "equal to" operator. `key ~= "age"`

-### (Ch) Try the different options above to make sure you can get the {"age": 34} output.
+- (Ch) Try the different options above to make sure you can get the `{"age": 34}` output.

 The ~= operator and filterObject function usually go together.
 If you’re using filterObject to filter an Object based on a key, make sure you keep the ~= operator in mind!